SpokeyWheeler/batcher/README.md

 ## CAUTION

 This can seriously mess up your day if you get it wrong.
 Please dry run first to make sure the statement that will run is the one you want!

+## A word about CI

+It turns out that SaaS CI across multiple databases is very, very hard!
+I've tried with CircleCI, GitHub Actions and Travis-CI, and the best I was able to manage was three out of the four I originally aimed for.
+(Only two are currently supported because I tried Travis last, I could only get two to work and now can't be bothered to go back!)

+I haven't given up on it, but I'm going to work on that separately because I'm sick of cluttering up this project with hundreds of meaningless CI-related commit messages and version bumps.

+Also, from a CI perspective, Cockroach's "download a single binary and put it in your path" approach has been a delight compared to watching hours of APT output before you can test your change.
+It's not completely PostgreSQL compatible, but if you're considering a new project with lightweight requirements, it could be an interesting option.
+PostgreSQL itself isn't too bad, but it's still more work.
+MariaDB is not a drop-in replacement for MySQL, IMHO, because the process followed after an official APT install is different.
+Both MariaDB and MySQL need to sort out their character set and collation sequence issues, nobody has time for that shit.

+## Coming soon

+Commercial databases!